sambcart/GrayScott/README.md

 # Gray-Scott
-Implementation of Gray-Scott model of reaction-diffusion systems.
+Implementation of Gray-Scott model of reaction-diffusion systems, written in Python 2.7

-Dependencies include:
-* Python 2.7
-* numpy
-* scipy
-* matplotlib, "magma" colormap